angular/angular/aio/tools/examples/README.md

 ## Boilerplate overview

-As mentioned, many of the documentation pages contains snippets extracted from real example applications.
+As mentioned, many of the documentation pages contain snippets extracted from real example applications.
 To achieve that, all those applications needs to contain a basic boilerplate.
 E.g. a `node_modules` folder, `package.json` with scripts, `system.js` configuration, etc.

 No one wants to maintain the boilerplate on each example, so the goal of this tool is to provide a generic boilerplate that works in all the examples.